MicrosoftResearch/Azimuth/README.md

 #### Installation (python package)

 Azimuth is available from the python package index.
+From the command prompt, type:

 ```shell
 pip install azimuth